|

 mystery!
 What’s driving this thing?
 Why is the universe accelerating?

-...
+in "acceleration."
+No exception. ...
 Forget the minimal mystery of why the universe is expanding in the

 first place; now there is the utterly baffling mystery of why it is